-What is my definition of success?
+What is your definition of success?

 Once you come up with your definition, dig a little deeper and ask yourself why that is your definition of success.
 The deeper you dig, the clearer your why becomes and the more motivated you will become to reach it.

-What am I passionate about?
+What are you passionate about?